 The step-by-step method is developed by Rob Brunia and Cor van Wijgerden to teach children how to play chess.
 It is the most popular series worldwide and has proven itself very successful over the years.

-In this first step, all the rules of the game are introduced and attention is paid to developing basic skills necessary to play chess.
-It consists of a manual for the trainer and workbooks for the students: step 1, step 1 extra and step 1 plus.
+In this first step, all the rules of the game are introduced and attention is paid to developing the basic skills necessary to play chess.
+It consists of a manual for the trainer and workbooks for the students: step 1, step 1 extra, step 1 plus and step 1 mix.

 Manual for chess trainers

 The manual is a great aid - even for experienced trainers.
 It includes ready-made lessons, hints on how to use the workbooks, how to give assistance, and much more.